astutus/olimp.run/src/content/post/ai/kai-fu-lee/chapter6-reflection.md

 We need to mention the accelerators of change.
 AI = software is instant deployment — 'click' and it's done.
 VCs are doing their work, and China with its over billion people, no longer being just copycats, are bringing massive intellectual potential and entrepreneurial drive — like adding new processing layers and new GPU/TPUs to a neural network, affecting the quality and speed of results.
 Plus their entrepreneurs with new implementations and new AI use cases.

 In such a system, there won't be time for adaptation that humanity previously had (e.g., 2 generations to adopt electricity).
+AI can devour entire industries in years, not the decades that previous revolutions required.

 ## 📉 The Macabre Matrix of Job Replacement